Have you ever considered taking the bus, but aren't sure how?

 About two blocks before your destination, pull the bell cord above the window or press the rubber strip between the windows to signal the driver.
 Allow the bus to come to a complete stop before you stand to exit.
 If you have any questions about your return trip, ask the driver before you get off.
 Please exit through the rear door.

-If you leave something, call us at 253-INFO (4636) between 6:00 am and 6:00 pm, Monday - Friday or Saturday and Sunday between 8:00 am and 4:00 pm. and we will try to locate it.
+If you leave something, call us at 253-INFO (4636) between 6:00 am and 6:00 pm, Monday - Friday or Saturday between 8:00 am and 4:00 pm. and we will try to locate it.
 When calling, give us a description of the item, the bus and route number, the direction the bus was traveling and the time you lost it.
 Lextran is not responsible for lost items.
 If you find an item that does not belong to you, give it to the driver, so that it can be turned in to lost and found.
 Lost and found items can only be kept for 30 days.

 Yes, Lextran buses are 100% wheelchair accessible.